Ekaraja/portfolio/src/pages/project/nested/disque-raye.md

 ---
 layout: ../../../layouts/project.astro
-title: Voltaage
+title: Disque Rayé
-client: Voltaage.io
+client: Self
 publishDate: 2020-03-04 00:00:00
-img: "/assets/voltaage-thumbnail.png"
+img: "/assets/disque-raye-thumbnail.png"
 description: |
   We took some cool pictures of the moon and made a website about it.
 tags: